arnovb-github/PoshCommence/docs/Get-CmcItemCount.md

 Get-CmcCategories | Get-CmcItemCount
 ```

-Display all categorynames and their item count.
+Returns all categorynames and their item count.

 ### Example 3
 ```powershell